Published 12 Sep 2022

 This article covers:

 Selling agents or buyer’s agents help prospective buyers find the ideal property based on the buyer’s preferences.
 Buyer’s agents coordinate with seller’s agents on the selection, inspection, and negotiation of properties up for sale.
+Agents also primarily make money through a real estate commission, which is a previously agreed-upon percentage of a property’s selling price.

 Inspectors – Handling one of the most crucial roles in making sure that properties are in compliance with regulations, inspectors check and help confirm that properties are in good livable conditions.
 They conduct home inspections, checking the property’s structure, HVAC, floors, and other features to help ensure that the real estate is indeed meeting the potential buyers’ expectations.